P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-6-most-creative-story-competition.md

 # Important Announcements!

 Thanks for coming to the meeting today!
-We just wanted to remind you that our final meeting this year is December 5th, then we are taking a break until next semester!
-While you wait, the P2P Hack Club team wil be crafting some cool things behind the scenes, including missions, and a new website 3.0!
+We just wanted to remind you that this is our final meeting for the semester and we will be back next semester!
+We would also like to thank everyone for being such an amazing group for the kickoff for Hack Club.
+We can't wait until next year!
+While you wait, the P2P Hack Club team will be crafting some cool things behind the scenes, including missions, and a new website 3.0!
 Very exciting stuff ;).

 Even though we won't be having our regular meetings until next year, that doesn't mean you need to stop coding!
-During Thanksgiving and Winter break, here are some cool websites that you continue programming on!
+During Winter break, here are some cool websites that you continue programming on!
 (Remember to ask your parents first before you sign up for an account!)

 * [Code.org is a website that teaches HTML, CSS, and JS!
 Check it out here!](https://code.org/student/middle-high)
 * [Shortly after our last meeting this year, from December 9-15th, Hour of Code is happening!
 Hour of Code is a week-long event where students from all over the world program and create a project in one hour!
 Activities range from programming Minecraft, drawing with code, creating your own avatars, and more!
 Check it out here!](https://hourofcode.com/us/learn)